CommandShiftHQ/start-here/README.md

 6 - Write your code on `index.js` or add more files and/or folders to `main`.

 7 - Don't forget to update this README with details of your work.

+8 - Commit your work when you have written an implementation that passes a test.

+9 - Push your work.
+Before pushing tests, test coverage, linting and code formatting will be checked.
+Only code that is well formated with passing tests and 100% code coverage can be pushed.

 ## Scripts